JackAdams/constellation/README.md

 You can set `active: false` in the object above if you don't want your plugin to be shown automatically (the user can make it visible through the "Config" tab).

+`noOpen: true` means the tab won't open when clicked.

+`callback: "myCallBack"` will fire the `"myCallBack"` function every time the tab header is clicked. `"myCallBack"` must be registered as shown in the API section below.

 You can also set `id: "unique-id-for-my-tab"` if you like, but unless two plugins share the same name, this isn't going to be necessary.

 __Note__: make sure you put `debugOnly: true` in your package's `Package.describe({ ... });`